 If possible, the plate is secured by inserting at least three bicortical screws in each major segment.
 As much as possible, the screws should be oriented is such way that does not interfere with the intramedullary pin.

 If the drill contacts the intramedullary pin, a monocortical screw can be used instead of a bicortical screw.
 Forcing a drill bit against the pin will likely result in breakage of the drill bit and potentially the screw hole will be unusable.

 A locking plate can be used instead of a traditional bone plate.
 However, interference between the pin and the locking screws is likely.
 Using monocortical locking screws or a combination of non-locking and locking screws can provide adequate fixation.
 If a combination of screws is used, the plate must be anatomically contoured and the non-locking screws should be placed and tightened first because they will compress the plate to the bone.

-7 months old German Shepherd with B1 fracture from being hit by a truck.
+2 year old MC Golden Retriever with a C1 fracture from being hit by a car.

 Apposition: not attempted